NewRiver: History

 The company acquired 202 pubs from Marston's for £90 million in December 2013 and 158 pubs from Punch Taverns for £53.5 million in August 2015.
 The company altered its structure and changed its name to NewRiver REIT in July 2016.

 In February 2018, David Lockhart stepped down as CEO and was replaced by Allan Lockhart.
 David Lockhart became Executive Deputy Chairman.

+In 2024, NewRiver acquired Ellandi and absorbed it into the company.

+In September 2024, the company made a takeover offer for Capital & Regional worth £147 million.
+The transaction was completed three months later.

 Operations

-The company owns numerous shopping centres (geographically north to south):
+The company owns, manages and operates numerous shopping centres.